 At its prime, the former city of Bagan on the plains of central Burma was likely a wondrous metropolis of ornate, gleaming temple spires and ritual artistry.
-But it’s possibly even more beautiful and mysterious now that it is a jaw-dropping ruin.
+But it’s possibly even more beautiful and mysterious now that it’s a jaw-dropping ruin.

-During its hey day around the 12th century, the city of the capitol of the kingdom of Pagan containing well over 10,000 Buddhit temples, stupas, and pagodas.
-Eventually the city was brought to ruin by natural disasters and hordes of rampaging mongols who made light work of the Buddhist inhabitants of the city.
-Down the centuries thousands of the temples and pagodas crumbled under their own weight or were destroyed leaving only a little over 2,000 of the structures today.
-However this has done little to diminish the scope of the city’s grandeur.
+Through the centuries, thousands of the temples and pagodas crumbled under their own weight or were destroyed, leaving only a little over 2,000 of the structures today.
+However, this has done little to diminish the scope of the city’s grandeur.

-Bagan can be toured on foot giving one impressive perspective to the old city although the preferred method of experiencing the ruins (technically known as the Bagan Archaeological Zone today) is via hot air balloon.
+Bagan can be toured on foot, giving you an impressive perspective of the old city, although the preferred method of experiencing the ruins (technically known as the Bagan Archaeological Zone today) is via hot air balloon.
 Balloon rides are offered that bring visitors to a vantage point where they can view the thousands of temples at once.
 However, the hot air balloon season in Bagan is very short (from October 1 to March 31) due to the extremely hot weather in the region.